When I first started in the VPN industry, finding a provider that was suitable for Linux operating systems was almost impossible.

 Nearing the end of the list, we have AirVPN, a service that is an excellent choice for OpenSUSE, Debian, Fedora, and more.

-With this service, you can be sure that your activity is not being logged, and you can use it to hide your IP, perfect your security on the internet, and prevent anyone from eavesdropping or tracking your content.
+With this Linux VPN service, you can be sure that your activity is not being logged, and you can use it to hide your IP, perfect your security on the internet, and prevent anyone from eavesdropping or tracking your content.
+This client is a perfect choice for those who value their privacy.

-The service is geared more towards advanced users so if that's you, then they may be the service you need.
-However, if you're a beginner or more intermediate user, you'll want to look elsewhere.
+This Linux VPN service is geared more towards advanced users so if that's you, then they may be the service you need.
+However, if you're among beginners or more intermediate Linux users, you'll want to look elsewhere.
+Otherwise, you will likely be contacting customer support a lot.

 There is a short 3-day service which will give you enough time to see if they're suitable for you.